portsoc/cloud-simple-datastore-backup/README.md

 ## todo

 * it might be nice to make bucket a command-line parameter
-* it might also be nice to store the bucket identifier in the datastore so we can run it without a bucket identifier
+* it might also be nice to store the bucket name in the datastore so we can run it without a bucket name